ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /pmpartners/PartnerAPIKeyRequests/{APIKeyReqID}
-This request will retrieve the particular Partner API key to Policy Mappings request.
+This API would be used to retrieve the request for Partner API key to Policy Mappings for given request id

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/PartnerAPIKeyRequests/{APIKeyReqID}</div>